 (I mean in the cafe, not ladies).

-- Be aware that not everyone in Zielona Gora speak English fluently.
+- Be aware that not everyone in Zielona Gora speaks English fluently.
 Learn some basic Polish before coming there so you will be more prepared.

 - Attend a Polish course at the uni.
 It’s free and it will save you a lot of problems.

 - Bring some food, alcohol or national souvenirs from your country.
-It doesn’t have to be big or expensive but it’s always nice to share some of your culture with friends
+It doesn’t have to be big or expensive but it’s always nice to share some of your cultures with friends

 - Study, also ; )

 - Don’t bring too much of heavy stuff.
-Our drugstores are affordable and really well equipped.
-No need to pack heavy shampoos, conditioners etc. to your suitcase.
+Our drugstores are affordable and really well-equipped.
+No need to pack heavy shampoos, conditioners etc. into your suitcase.